Tecnativa/docker-duplicity/README.md

 ## Prebuilt flavors

 Sometimes you need more than just copying a file here, pasting it there.
 That's why we supply some special flavours of this image.

 ### Normal (`latest`)

 This includes just the most basic packages to boot the cron and use Duplicity with any backend.
 All other images are built on top of this one, so downloading several flavours won't repeat the abse layers (disk-friendly!).

-It's [preconfigured][Dockerfile] to backup daily:
+It's [preconfigured][dockerfile] to backup daily:

 ```
 # Incremental backup of all files